Chapter 4:

 “Nick’o relax!
 Your nose is bleeding!”
 Even Vernon warned, with genuine concern in his voice!

 “No!
-Al…most…there!!”
+Al…most…there!”
 Nicolaus grabbed his own wrist as if he were lifting an extremely heavy dumbbell!
 With an exaggerated tug the blue mist tore the tree from the ground and tossed it upward past all the flying members of the party and beyond the clouds!
 “S…s…ee…” Nicolaus’s consciousness faded, blood oozing from his nose as he rapidly plummeted back toward the earth!

 “Look out!”
 A cry came from above the two!
 Amala looked up, greeted with the tree from before careening back down toward them!
 With every ounce of her willpower, she quickly threw herself backward to avoid being hit!
-It wasn’t until Amala had already cleared herself and the barely conscious Nicolaus of danger, that she noticed Harper, Vergil and Katie were still in the falling tree’s path!
+It wasn’t until Amala had already cleared herself and the barely conscious Nicolaus of danger, that she noticed Harper, Vergil and Katie still in the falling tree’s path!

 “Where’s Katie?
-Katie!!”
+Katie!”
 Just then the sound of multiple pieces of glass cracking came from behind the distressed man.
 The mannequins began crumbling, and then, all at once shattered like glass, fading away, leaving nothing behind.
 Beneath the pile, Katie’s unconscious body lay.
 Vernon ran up and checked on her.
 “Thank God, she’s breathing.
 What the fuck was all that…?”

 Part 3